 Escambia, Santa Rosa, and Okaloosa Counties: In Escambia Bay and above a line running east from Robinson Point in Blackwater Bay and east of a line running north across Alexon Point in East Bay, season is closed from January 1 through September 15.
 All bayous in Escambia County, from Brooks Bridge at Fort Walton Beach west to the Bob Sikes Bridge, and those parts of Five Mile Bayou, west of the bridge of State Road 85 crossing Garnier's Bayou are closed to shrimping.

 During open seasons, shrimping is allowed only during daylight hours.
-No person shall harvest shrimp as a food shrimp producer, as defined in Rule 63-31.006, in the following waters of Okaloosa County: (a) all waters of Five Mile Bayou west of S.R.
-85 bridge crossing said bayou. (b) All waters of Chula Vista Bayou, Don's Bayou, Little Bayou, and Garnier Bayou north of S.R.
+No person shall harvest shrimp as a food shrimp producer, as defined in Rule 68B-31.006, in the following waters of Okaloosa County: all waters of Five Mile Bayou west of S.R.
+85 bridge crossing said bayou and all waters of Chula Vista, Don's, Little, and Garnier bayous north of S.R.
 85 bridge crossing Garnier Bayou.

 Franklin and Wakulla Counties: All areas north of the Gorrie Memorial Bridge are permanently closed.
-From April I to June 15; the area from Cape San Blas to Cape St. George, 3 miles seaward, is closed to nets exceeding 18' on the cork line.
+From April 1 to June 15, the area from Cape San Blas to Cape St. George (three miles seaward) is closed to nets exceeding 18' on the cork line.
 From March 1 to May, shrimping is prohibited in designated waters adjacent to Wakulla County.
 From July 15 to September 15, the Apalachicola Bay and St. Vincent Sound are closed during the daylight hours.
 Shrimping is closed in a portion of the Carrabelle River west and north of State Road 30 and in that portion of the Ochlockonee Bay west of State Road 30 all year.
+For additional closed areas, see 68B-31.018.

-Citrus, Pasco and Hernando Counties: Shrimping in designated areas during designated dates is prohibited.
+Citrus, Pasco, and Hernando Counties: Shrimping in designated areas during designated dates is prohibited.
+See 68B-38.001.